TurcanVeli/instagram_fake_detector/README.md

-A desktop application that uses 7 artificial intelligence models to predict whether Instagram accounts are fake or real.
+A desktop application that utilizes 7 artificial intelligence models to predict if Instagram accounts are fake or real, including model training and data analysis.